Altrix-One/stock-take-mobile/WARP.md

 ## Overview

-Flutter mobile app for warehouse stock-taking and HR operations that integrates with Frappe/ERPNext via the Nex Bridge backend.
+Cohenix ESS (Employee Self-Service) is a Flutter mobile app for warehouse stock-taking and HR operations that integrates with Frappe/ERPNext via the Nex Bridge backend.
 The app supports offline-first workflows (local SQLite via sqflite) with periodic background sync and uses OAuth (authorization code flow) for authentication.

 Key functionality:
 - **Stock-taking operations**: Warehouse inventory counting with offline support